faenrandir/a_careful_examination/content/documents/polygamy/denials/affidavits_and_certificates.martha-brotherton.md

 * [source](https://ia902505.us.archive.org/1/items/AffidavitsCertificates/Affidavits%20And%20Certificates.pdf)

-These are the affidavits relating specifically to {{ link(text="Marth Brotheron's affidavit", path="/martha-brotherton-affidavit/") }}.
+These are the affidavits relating specifically to [Marth Brotheron's affidavit](/martha-brotherton-affidavit/).
 Many other topics are covered in the affidavits and certificates linked in 'source' above.

 ---